 cn=lehrer und mitarbeiter,ou=$SCHOOL,$ldap_base

 To use the position of objects in LDAP to identify their role is deprecated, try to avoid relying on it.
-Never the less - until further notice - the above positions should be used when create new users!
+Nevertheless - until further notice - the above positions should be used when creating new users!

 UCS@school users have the attribute